Performance of Photometric Template Fitting for Ultra-High Redshift Galaxies: Introduction

 \section{Introduction}

 Due to the high observational cost, large blind spectroscopic surveys are infeasible at very high redshift.
-As a result, all recent high-redshift galaxy studies have used either photometric surveys alone or spectroscopic follow up of photometric targets.
-Consequently, our knowledge of these first galaxies relies on an ability to successfully identify high-redshift galaxies, as well as several of their properties, from photometry alone.
-This is done via fitting a series of spectral energy distribution (SED) models to the observed multi-wavelength photometry, then assuming that the properties of the best-fit model are also those of the galaxy.
+As a result, all recent high-redshift galaxy studies have used either photometric surveys alone or spectroscopic follow-up of photometric targets.
+Consequently, our knowledge of the first galaxies relies on an ability to successfully identify high-redshift galaxies as well as several of their properties from photometry alone.
+This is done by fitting a series of spectral energy distribution (SED) models to the observed multi-wavelength photometry and then assuming that the properties of the best-fit model are also those of the galaxy.

-However, there is a high computational complexity in fitting properties to photometry, due to a combination of many astrophysical parameters and a search space with a large number of local minima that can lie far from the global minimum \citep{Speagle_2016}.
-In practice, solving this problem requires finding a way to reduce the search space significantly.
-One of the most successful techniques, employed by codes such as EAZY \citep{Brammer_2008}, is to choose a limited basis of tempates, then to find the best-fit linear combination of these to the observed photometry.
+However, there is a high computational complexity in fitting properties to photometry due to a combination of many astrophysical parameters and a search space with a large number of local minima that can lie far from the global minimum \citep{Speagle_2016}.
+In practice, solving this problem requires finding a way to significantly reduce the search space.
+One of the most successful techniques, which is employed by codes such as EAZY \citep{Brammer_2008}, is to choose a limited basis of templates and then to find the best-fit linear combination of the templates to the observed photometry.

 The main drawback of this method is that success hinges on the set of templates chosen and whether the limited basis spanned by these templates contains a good approximation for the true properties of these galaxies.
-This is a particularly strong assumption when observing in a new regime, since the template basis must be chosen based on extrapolations from existing observations.
+This is a particularly strong assumption when observing in a new regime since the template basis must be chosen based on extrapolations from existing observations.

 Fortunately, follow-up spectroscopy has typically shown that photometric redshifts have generally been a good predictor of spectroscopic redshifts \citep{Hildebrandt_2010}.
-It is then assumed that the properties produced by template fitting are similarly good predictors of true galaxy properties, although there is less direct evidence of these properties to use as a basis for comparison.
+It has thus been assumed that the properties produced by template fitting are similarly good predictors of true galaxy properties, although there is less direct evidence of these properties to use as a basis for comparison.